Great southern land – eat your way through the best restaurants in Byron Bay and surrounds

 There ain’t nothin’ like a roadtrip, especially when the destinations are this delicious.
-Now that the borders are open (hooray!), we’re buckling up and heading south – join us on a journey through the Northern Rivers’ must-visit venues for your eating and drinking pleasure.
+We’re buckling up and heading south – join us on a journey through Byron Bay’s best restaurants for your eating and drinking pleasure.

 Neighbourhood eatery Barrio (located in the Habitat precinct) offers relaxed all-day dining, starting with daily bakes, coffee and sandwiches, before evolving into vibrant salads, smoked fish and grilled meats.
 Focused on the woodfired oven and open-flame grill that are the heart of the establishment, you can expect a menu that serves up Middle Eastern-inspired bites influenced by the produce available at the time.
 If you’re in the mood for a cocktail, while away the afternoon over a margarita, negroni or smoked pina colada.
 All produce is smoked, cured and pickled in-house and the menu is constantly evolving.